ardoq/rxbeach/docs/README.md

 Welcome to the documentation of RxBeach!

 RxBeach is a toolbox for creating applications that use streams to manage the state.
-This documentation is a work in progress.
+This documentation gives a starting-place for learning about the library, but remember to also read the in-code documentation and the code itself.

 ## Prerequisite knowledge